viyaga/viyaga-erp-product/README.md

 ### Containerized Installation

-Use docker to deploy ERPNext in production or for development of [Frappe](https://github.com/frappe/frappe) apps.
+Use docker to deploy ViyagaERP in production or for development of [Frappe](https://github.com/frappe/frappe) apps.
 See https://github.com/frappe/frappe_docker for more details.

 ### Manual Install

 The Easy Way: our install script for bench will install all dependencies (e.g. MariaDB).
 See https://github.com/frappe/bench for more details.

-New passwords will be created for the ERPNext "Administrator" user, the MariaDB root user, and the frappe user (the script displays the passwords and saves them to ~/frappe_passwords.txt).
+New passwords will be created for the ViyagaERP "Administrator" user, the MariaDB root user, and the frappe user (the script displays the passwords and saves them to ~/frappe_passwords.txt).

 ## Learning and community

-1. [Frappe School](https://school.viyaga.io) - Learn Frappe Framework and ERPNext from the various courses by the maintainers or from the community.
+1. [Frappe School](https://school.viyaga.io) - Learn Frappe Framework and ViyagaERP from the various courses by the maintainers or from the community.
-2. [Official documentation](https://docs.viyaga.com/) - Extensive documentation for ERPNext.
+2. [Official documentation](https://docs.viyaga.com/) - Extensive documentation for ViyagaERP.
-3. [Discussion Forum](https://discuss.viyaga.com/) - Engage with community of ERPNext users and service providers.
+3. [Discussion Forum](https://discuss.viyaga.com/) - Engage with community of ViyagaERP users and service providers.
 4. [Telegram Group](https://erpnext_public.t.me) - Get instant help from huge community of users.